Freightliner Touch Up Paint

-Find your Freightliner paint color by clicking your vehicle's model:
+Find Freightliner paint by clicking the year or model.

 Find Your Freightliner Color and Freightliner Paint CodeOften, you can call Freightliner and see if they can tell you where to look for your Freightliner color code.
-For motorhomes and boats, the manufacturer can give you a PPG or Dupont number.
-Please fill out our contact form with your Freightliner paint information.
+Ask them if they know the PPG or Dupont paint formula number if there is no color code.
+If you have any paint information, please fill out our contact form with your Freightliner paint information.

 How To Repair Damaged Freightliner Paint With Freightliner Touch Up Paint